MyPureCloud/developer-center-blog/source/2017-09-15-webrtc-phone-user-experience/index.html.md

 Last year, &Yet [wrote a great series](https://blog.andyet.com/2016/01/21/att-webrtc-ux-series/) of blog posts with AT&T about WebRTC UX.
 We love to see this kind of focus in the [WebRTC](https://webrtc.org/) community, because it shows an intersection of classic technology and modern web experience.

 Many of those posts, however, focus on the UX of video chat; just one feature possible with WebRTC.
-[PureCloud](https://www.mypurecloud.com/) offers a WebRTC soft phone for a complete telephony experience.
+[Genesys Cloud](https://www.mypurecloud.com/) offers a WebRTC soft phone for a complete telephony experience.
 This includes support for auto answer, ACD, IVR, DTMF, and more.
 This is great opportunity to experiment with redefining the experience of a classic office desk fixture: the phone.

 Now that the phone lives entirely in the browser, the call controls can exist in multiple places.
 The controls can be centralized, seamlessly integrated with the application, built into a toolbar for another application, or anything else.
-The call controls within PureCloud are just REST requests to our [Public API](https://developer.mypurecloud.com/), and the call audio path is WebRTC.
+The call controls within Genesys Cloud are just REST requests to our [Public API](https://developer.mypurecloud.com/), and the call audio path is WebRTC.

 There are a few sections into which we can break up the experience: